• Skip to main content

 Pesto orzo salad with cherry tomatoes, mozzarella and spinach in white bowl.

 Pasta salads, especially those with orzo are my FAVORITE.
-One of the most popular summer recipes on lemons + zest is this Lemon Orzo Salad so it's time to bring another fresh orzo summer salad!
-Don't stop with these two, check out our Favorite Summer Salad Recipes as well!
+One of the most popular summer recipes on lemons + zest is this Lemon Orzo Salad so it’s time to bring another fresh orzo summer salad with this pesto orzo salad!

 Why You Will Love This Pesto Orzo Salad: